-The IBTS and BITS survey data are stored in the ICES DATRAS database.
+The IBTS and BITS survey data have been submitted to ICES and are stored in the ICES DATRAS database.

 IBTS first quarter and IBTS fourth quarter

 The purpose of the survey is to estimate abundance of commercial (cod, haddock, whiting, Norway pout, saithe, herring, sprat, and mackerel) and non-commercial fish species by means of bottom trawling and to collect otoliths of commercial species to assess abundance by age, in particular for the recruiting year classes in the North Sea, Skagerrak and Kattegat.
 It is a trawl survey using GOV-trawl.
 The IBTS survey is coordinated by the ICES International Bottom Trawl Survey Working Group.